Discover more at Dinefwr

 Standing proudly at the heart of the Dinefwr estate is Grade II* listed Newton House, a family home for over three hundred years to the descendants of The Lord Rhys, the powerful Prince of the Welsh Kingdom of the Deheubarth.
 Cared for by the National Trust since 1990, Dinefwr is now a place for you to enjoy, relax and refresh.

-The story of the Dinefwr estate reflects the history of Carmarthenshire and the nation of Wales.
-Built in 1660 by Edward Rice, the current house takes its name from the ‘New Town’ built for English settlers in the medieval period.
+Built in 1600 by Edward Rice, Newton House takes its name from the ‘New Town’ built for English settlers in the medieval period.
 The Jacobean mansion, from which the current house evolved, was built on a site that has been occupied for two thousand years.

 Find out when Dinefwr is open, how to get here, the things to see and do and more.